 People today are more mobile than their grandparents could ever have imagined.
+They are always on the move.
 Students travel to school and college; men and women travel to their workplaces or travel around as part of their jobs.
-Being on holidays people travel to other parts of the world in search of rest and recreation.
+When on holidays people travel to other parts of the world in search of rest and recreation.
 Nowadays travel and tourism are important service industries.
+The economies of many countries depend on income from these sources.

 When people arrange holidays, they refer to travel agents and tour operators.
 A travel agent supplies tickets for trains, boats and planes; books rooms, offers travel and health insurance and advises customers on matters such as sightseeing, excursions, shopping, climate, hygiene and local customs.
 He also sells package holidays to popular destinations.
-A tour operator is responsible for the journey to and from the resort, full-or half-board accommodation, tour guides and the use of recreation facilities like swimming pools and tennis courts.
+Package holidays are arranged by tour operators and cover the journey to and from the resort, full-or half-board accommodation, tour guides and the use of recreation facilities like swimming pools and tennis courts.

 Some people do not wish to stay in one place all the time; they want to get to know a region or country so they choose a touring holiday.
 Of course you can go on an organized or package tour, but some people prefer to take their own cars.
-If you are going to a remote destination, you can rent a car, or even a mobile home or camper when you get to your destination.
+If you are going to a remote destination, you can rent a car, or even a mobile home there.
 This makes touring much easier.